 Fall Vision Meeting

-Neural network models of the visual system
+30 years of normalization in the visual system

 Diversity in chromatic processing across the animal kingdom

 Retinal remodeling and regeneration

 Extended reality: Applications in Vision Science & beyond